 - He is always approachable.

 God never has a bad day, is never in a sour mood, and is never too busy or distracted for His child.
-When you are in relationship with His Son, Christ Jesus, you have complete access to your Heavenly Father’s ear, His heart, His focused attention.
+When you are in a relationship with His Son, Christ Jesus, you have complete access to your Heavenly Father’s ear, His heart, and His focused attention.
 Hebrews 4:16 tells us we can “draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.”

 - You will never have to earn His love.